 I mainly need a lawyer for my criminal cases I have pending.
 However I do have questions about what my family needs to do to get justice for my dad who recently past and it was declared 100% preventable, and was a result of medical negligence.
 Please advise me on how to find a lawyer.
 Thank you.

 They never read me my rights or even said that I was under arrest, they just told me to "turn around," and I automatically put my hands.
-They came into my hotel room and I gave him permission to search it and they found drugs in my friends bag so I knew I was potentially going to get arrested but...
+They came into my hotel room and I gave him permission to search it and they found drugs in my friends bag so I knew I was potentially going to get...
 Read more »

 Both witnesses are for prosecution & were arresting officers on felony case being heard by jury.
 They were seen by defendant talking to one another in parking lot while court was in recess.
 Defense attorney was informed but said nothing to judge when court was back in session.